Compression Codes

 Then lᵢ = log₂(1/qᵢ)

-and thus L(C) = ∑ᵢ pᵢ·log₂(1/qᵢ) = H(p||q) = H(p) + D(p||q)
+L(c) = ∑ᵢ pᵢ·log₂(1/qᵢ) = H(p||q) = H(p) + D(p||q)

-doesn’t generally sum up to 1
+doesn’t sum exactly to 1

 .